 Harassment does not constitute a criminal offence.
 It is also part of the provisions of the Labour Law.
 It looks into harassment, sexual harassment and mobbing.
 The definition on harassment is in line with the Directives (Art.9, 9-a).
 This definition states that harassment is an unwanted conduct related to the protected grounds with the purpose or effect of violating the dignity of the applicant for employment or the worker, and of creating an intimidating, hostile, humiliating or offensive environment (Art.9, para.3).
-Sexual harassment is every verbal, non-verbal or physical conduct of a sexual character with the purpose or effect of violating the dignity defines psychological harassment or so-called "mobbing" as every negative and repetitive (for at least a six month period) conduct with the purpose or effect of violating the dignity of the job applicant or worker, or of creating the dignity of the job applicant or worker, or of creating the dignity of the job applicant or worker, and repetitive (for at least a six month period) conduct with the purpose or effect of violating the dignity of the job applicant or worker, or of creating an intimidating, hostile, humiliating or offensive environment (Art.9, para.4).
+Sexual harassment is every verbal, non-verbal or physical conduct of a sexual character with the purpose or effect of violating the dignity of the job applicant or worker, or of creating an intimidating, hostile, humiliating or offensive environment (Art.9, para.4).
 The law defines psychological harassment or so-called "mobbing" as every negative and repetitive (for at least a six month period) conduct with the purpose or effect of violating the dignity of the job applicant or worker, or of creating an intimidating, hostile, humiliating or offensive environment and which has the final objective of ending the working relationship or forcing victims to leave their working positions (Art.9-a, para.2).